 7. Emmanuelle Moureaux – Rainbow Storage

 The way the designer combines concrete and color is quite unique.
 The layers of rainbow-colored sheets were tossed in the air and piled on each other at random to give this form.

 Setting up an asymmetric frame, the single surface body of the curves towards the floor on one side and arches upwards to from both an arm and backrest on the other.
 This shape offers the user the possibility to sit in a variety of positions and directions depending on the mood.

-The approach of industrial products is different than the normal architectural projects, where the designers decides to figure out how to make the chair a part of the environment.
-The concept of My Lounge Chair is no recreate the feeling you get when relaxing after a hard day’s work.
+The approach of industrial products is different than the normal architectural projects, where the designers decide to figure out how to make the chair a part of the environment.
+The concept of My Lounge Chair no recreates the feeling you get when relaxing after a hard day’s work.